rodekruis/qfa-api/README.md

 >  * Phrase the label as if explaining to a 10-year-old.
 This helps the classification model grasp the core idea without unnecessary complexity.
 >  * The model can**not** possibly know all humanitarian acronyms, so make sure to spell them out.
 Example: use `Water, Sanitation and Hygiene` instead of `WASH`, or `Red Crescent` instead of `RC`.
 > * Avoid using ambiguous labels and be specific.
 Example: use `distribution of non-food items` and `distribution of cash` instead of `relief` and `cash`.
-> * The more choices in the list you provide, the less accurate the classification will be.
-Keep the number of choices in the list as low as possible.
+> * The more choices you provide, the less accurate the classification will be.
+Keep the number of choices as low as possible.
-> * Try to use three synonyms when defining a label.
-Example: use `misinformation, fake news and made-up stories` in one label instead of only `misinformation`.
+> * Try to use three synonyms when defining a label, for extra clarity.
+Example: use `misinformation, fake news and made-up stories` instead of only `misinformation`.

 2. [Register a new Kobo REST Service](https://support.kobotoolbox.org/rest_services.html) and configure it as follows:
    * insert as `Endpoint URL`